atomala98/hard-coder-challenge/README.md

   - random - generating password
   - string - ready to use char arrays (eg. string.lowercase)
   - pyperclip - auto-copying string

+# Day 8 - Library

+Script connecting with online library API, retriving informations about books.
+Script is connected with local SQLite3 database, storing informations about which books are borrowed, and who borrowed them.
+Modules used:
+  - requests - connecting with library API
+  - sqlalchemy - connecting script with database